Exathi/WPF-GUI-with-.net5/Readme.md

 # .net5 and WPF
-This is a wip version for .net5 of [my powershell with WPF](https://github.com/Exathi/WPF-GUI-with-Powershell)
+This is C# version of [my powershell with WPF](https://github.com/Exathi/WPF-GUI-with-Powershell)

+# Was it easier in C#?
+This was easier in C# than in powershell.
+Lesson learned.
+If you can, use proper tools for the job.